belfortlabs/hello-fpga/demos/leuvenshtein/README.md

 cargo run --release --package leuvenshtein --bin demo --features fpga
 ```

+The app will start with a cleared screen, which will remain empty for a period of time.
+During this period, the database is being preprocessed.

-The main menu will start to flicker when it starts.
-You can now choose `e` to execute a query on the CPU.
-Pressing `f` will have the same effect, but now the query is processed on the FPGAs. `q` quits the program.
+After that, the main menu will appear flicker when it starts.
+As instructed on the menu:

+- `e` is to start a queary to be executed on multi-core CPU
+- `f` is to start a queary to be executed on FPGAs
+- `q` quits the program
-If the query starts with `p:`, it is NOT encrypted and send in plaintext to the database.
-Resulting in an execution that is a third faster.
+- `p:` is to start a plaintext query on un-encrypted database, resulting in an execution that is a third faster.